MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 df.to_csv('CorpusWithDoc.csv')
 ```

-Matcher
+#### Matcher

-Just change the FunctionNames in your file, to make use of the Matchers, that already uses the pre analysed doc file
+Just change the functions names in your file to use the matchers that already use the pre-analyzed doc file.

 ```
 SingleMatcherWithDoc(InnovationMatcher,doc,“I created a WebApp“)